amitshekhariitbhu/Fast-Android-Networking/README.md

                     }
                  });
 ```
-### Getting Response and completion in an another executor thread (Note : Error and progress will always be returned in main thread of application)
+### Getting Response and completion in an another thread executor
+(Note : Error and Progress will always be returned in main thread of application)
 ```
 AndroidNetworking.upload(url)
                  .addMultipartFile("image",file)